elegant-scipy/elegant-scipy/markdown/ch1.markdown

 with particular emphasis on tabular and time series data.
 Here, we will use it here to read in tabular data of mixed type.
 It uses the DataFrame type, which is a flexible tabular format based on the data frame object in R.
-For example the data we will read has a column of gene names (strings) and multiple columns of counts (integers), so it doesn't make sense to read this data in directly as an ndarray.
+For example the data we will read has a column of gene names (strings) and multiple columns of counts (integers), so reading it into a homogeneous array of numbers would be the wrong approach.
+Although NumPy has some support for mixed data types, it is not designed for this use case, and makes subsequent operations harder.

 By reading the data in as a Pandas DataFrame we can let Pandas do all the parsing, then extract out the relevant information and store it in a more efficient data type.
 Here we are just using Pandas briefly to import data.
 In later chapters we will give you some more insight into the world of Pandas.